Infiniti QX60: Model year changes and updates

-The Infiniti QX60 increased in power to 295 hp.
-Models now have a WI-FI option as part of models with the rear seat entertainment system only and the QX60 Hybrid variant will be available later than the regular variant unlike for the 2016 model year.
+For 2017, the QX60 increased in power to 295 hp.
+Models featured a WI-FI option as part of models with the rear seat entertainment system only and the QX60 Hybrid variant will be available later than the regular variant unlike for the 2016 model year.
 The models with rear seat entertainment system also received bigger DVD headrest screens unlike in previous model years.
 Models with the Deluxe Technology Package also received high beam assist and a Motion Activated Liftgate as part of the package which changes the rear bumper by adding a motion sensor for the liftgate.
-The 2017 Infiniti QX60 also received a new direct-injected V6 Engine with CVT just like the facelifted 2017 Nissan Pathfinder.
+The 2017 Infiniti QX60 also received a new direct-injected V6 engine with CVT just like the facelifted 2017 Nissan Pathfinder.